cgi-eoss/ftep/README.md

 each build task.

-The standalone-dist.sh script produces a portable [Puppet][Puppet] environment, using the [cgieoss-ftep][cgieoss-ftep] Puppet module.
+The standalone-dist.sh script produces a portable [Puppet][Puppet] environment, using the [cgieoss-ftep][cgieoss-ftep] Puppet module (which is locally imported to the `third-party/puppet` directory).

+Vagrant may be used to manage the Docker build container:

+    vagrant up build
+    vagrant ssh build

 ## Test environment

 We offer a [Vagrant][Vagrant] configuration environment which can be used for testing the distribution locally.
+This requires the full build results from running the scripts described above: `build/ftep.sh`, `build/zoo-project.sh` and `build/standalone-dist.sh`.

-First create your test environment configuration in `distribution/puppet/hieradata/standalone.local.yaml`, for example:
+Once the distribution has been prepared, create your test environment configuration in `distribution/puppet/hieradata/standalone.local.yaml`, for example:

     ---
     classes:
       - ftep::backend
-      - ftep::portal
+      - ftep::db
     ftep::repo::location: 'file:///vagrant/.dist/repo'

 Then install the required vagrant plugins, and bring the machine up:

     vagrant plugin install vagrant-vbguest vagrant-puppet-install
-    vagrant up
+    vagrant up ftep

 Vagrant will fully provision a VM from the Puppet modules and specified local configuration.
 The VM's web server should be available locally on port 8080.